Falsifying Discriminant Validity of Predictive Algorithms: Additional LSAC Results

-In addition to the race-based falsification analysis presented in the main text, we apply our falsification procedure to the same LSAC predictive model using gender and family income as alternative impermissible proxies.
-This allows us to assess whether the model exhibits discriminant validity with respect to multiple protected attributes.
+In addition to the race-based and gender-based falsification analysis presented in the main text, we apply our falsification procedure to the same LSAC predictive model using family income as an alternative impermissible proxy.